When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can Caffeine Cause Autism In Babies?

-No, there’s no evidence to suggest that maternal caffeine consumption causes autism.
+No. There is no scientific evidence to suggest that maternal caffeine consumption causes autism.

 Does Caffeine Cause SIDS?